-In most companies, presenting a demo to prospects is usually the responsibility of a sales rep. But it’s not limited to them alone.
-A sales executive, solution engineer, or other organization members can also present a product demo.
+In most companies, presenting a sales demo to prospects is usually the responsibility of a sales rep. But it’s not limited to them alone.
+A sales executive, solutions engineer, or other organization members can also present a product demo.

 Where do product demos happen?

 Most demos these days happen online rather than in-person.
 Those in-person presentations don’t often work because it’s hard to find a time slot that fits you and your prospects.
 And let’s not talk about COVID.